SKKbySSK/coast_audio/README.md

 ### Can I use `coast_audio` in web?

+In short, no,\
-No, you should use `dart:web_audio` instead.\
+You should use `dart:web_audio` instead.\
-But it may become available if the WASM and the FFI is supported by Dart in the future.
+But it may become available if the FFI is supported on the Web platform.